OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 	They are declared between the Declare sentence and the Begin sentence.
 ## Variables info:
 * Declared and initialized in the declarative section (between declare & begin)
+* When a variable its initialized but not assigned the oracle server will give it a NULL value.
+* When using an operator.
+Operators with null value always return a null value.
 * Used and assigned new valeus in the executable section (between begin & end)
 * Passed as parameters to PL/SQL subprograms (like procedure and function)
 * Used to hold the output of a PL/SQL subprogram V_sal=get_emp_sal(100)